huazzers/desma126/docs/syllabus.md

 ## Course Outline

 ### Unit 1: Generative Computation
-Using generative design to create random/unique/dynamic ecosystems, worlds, characters, and events in Unity.
+Design modular or procedural algorithms to create random/unique/dynamic behaviours, environments, and characters in Unity.

 > **Week 1-3**
 </br>Intro to Unity Game Engine and C#, Vector fundamentals, Prefabs and Instantiation, Arrays and Randomness, UI